 In 2002, a welfare group for the surviving members called the Mau Mau Trust also tried to sue the British government for the gross human rights violations that transpired during the Mau Mau Uprising.

 When the ban on the movement was lifted in 2003, many of fighters who had been tortured and castrated in the concentration camps collaborated with the Kenya Human Rights Commission to seek reparations yet again.
-Eventually, the government reached a settlement in 2013 and paid just over 5,200 survivors, totalling £19.9 million.
-In 2015, the British also erected a memorial statue in Nairobi’s Uhuru Park “as a symbol of reconciliation…”
+Eventually, the government reached a settlement in 2013 and paid just over 5,200 survivors, totaling £19.9 million.
+In 2015, Britain also erected a memorial statue in Nairobi’s Uhuru Park “as a symbol of reconciliation…”

 Did you know?